 Today’s fast-paced business needs the best performance from its teams.
 We help your business by engaging your managers in activities and learning that improve team building and management skills.
-Unlike other team training programs, we lay the foundation for training on tested organizational science concepts.
+Unlike other team training programs, we lay the foundation for training on tested organizational research.

 C-level executives who desire a better understanding of strategic frameworks and how to apply the right ones to their group or organization will find SW most helpful.
-We do not believe in a one-size-fits-all approach, and will help you, with our experience, to select strategies for the most leverage and results.
+We do not believe in a one-size-fits-all approach, and will help you, with our experience, to select strategies for the most leverage and greatest results.

 We help local governments and not-for-profit organizations meet their challenges by facilitating strategy sessions, and providing student groups for solving tactical and operational issues.

 Individuals will not be identified and organizations will not be specified in our public papers/reports

 The center has a bold research agenda that envelopes a wide range of what we believe are interrelated areas.
 The six areas we invest our resources into include business education quality; leadership and organization culture; technology strategy (these days, particularly nanotechnology); entrepreneurship; innovation and sustainability; and quantitative cultural studies.

 Our corporate sponsors join the McDermott Foundation in providing support for The Leadership Center at UT Dallas.